Techtonica/curriculum/data-structures/hash-tables.md

 - Read through lesson slides [Implementing Hash Tables](https://docs.google.com/presentation/d/1-zCx1fc5cUP6rklL-CrYzmO8ibcXztsOZxJUv3Fpd-s/edit#slide=id.g2f6e14aaa5_0_0)

 ### Common Mistakes / Misconceptions
 - What is the difference between a hash map and a hash table?
-The two are used interchangeably.
+The two are often used interchangeably.
-- When should I use an array instead of a hash table?
+- When should you use an array instead of a hash table?
 If your keys are sequential integers.
 - When does a JavaScript object stop being a hash table?
 When a property is added as a function.

 ### Independent Practice